 A bus accident may be less common than a regular vehicle accident, but that doesn’t mean it doesn’t happen.
 Individuals ride buses every single day, from school buses, public transportation, charter buses, and more.
 Buses are categorized under the same level as semi-trailers because of their size.
 In a bus accident, the physical injuries and damage will result larger than in regular vehicle accidents.
 Contact a personal injury attorney if you suffered injuries or lost a loved one in a bus accident.

 If you have been injured in a bus accident, pursuing liability can get difficult.
 There are many parties you are able to pursue if you suffered a bus accident.
 First off, it is necessary to investigate who is the primary party at fault for the accident.
 Was it the bus driver, the manufacturer of the bus, or a number of other parties.
 Contact a bus accident attorney at The Gonzalez Law Group, PLLC to explore your legal options.
-From local public entities to bus companies, we can help you pursue against all of them.
+From local public entities to bus companies, we can help you pursue all of them.

 The attorneys at The Gonzalez Law Group, PLLC are familiar with Texas laws ruling personal injury bus accidents.
 We fight tooth and nail to get you what you deserve.
 Our attorneys give the utmost quality in service.
 We proudly serve clients in the greater Houston area including Pasadena, Humble, Tomball, Spring, Katy, and more.
 Call (832) 530-4070 to schedule a confidential consultation or fill out a free case review at the bottom of the page.

 Overview of Houston Bus Accidents

 - Bus Regulations and Laws

 Current Bus Accident Statistics in the U.S. and Texas demonstrate the danger of a bus accident and their frequency.

 - There were 117 people killed in school bus-related accidents in 2018 (National Safety Council)